-JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: build quality
+JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: Build quality

 Although Again Faster kettlebells are only marginally more expensive than JTX Neoprene kettlebells, the former has a better quality to it: the metal is certainly smoother on the handles.
-The powder coating probably covers up some of the blemishes but even so, there are no dents or protruding areas on the Again Faster kettlebell (where there shouldn’t be, anyway).
+The powder coating probably covers up some of the blemishes, but even so, there are no dents or protruding areas on the Again Faster kettlebell (where there shouldn’t be, anyway).

-JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: ergonomics
+JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: Ergonomics

 Both kettlebells are pretty similar in terms of workout performance: the handles are wide and even loop around the same way, allowing both hands to grab them comfortably.
 They can be set down pretty easily thanks to the flat bottom of the bell, although the neoprene cover of the JTX kettlebell does make this surface a little less stable.
-It won’t fall over when set down but in case of certain exercises, such as the kettlebell renegade row, the smaller flat surface might make it harder to balance yourself.
+It won’t fall over when set down, but in the case of certain exercises, such as the kettlebell renegade row, the smaller flat surface might make it harder to balance yourself.

-From a cleaning perspective, the neoprene cover is a little harder to dust and clean in general but it will certainly protect the floor better, especially hard floors.
+From a cleaning perspective, the neoprene cover is a little harder to dust and clean in general, but it will certainly protect the floor better, especially hard floors.
 No one wants to destroy the flooring of a rented apartment by bashing an uncovered kettlebell against the wood, but when it’s covered in neoprene, it’s less likely this will happen.

-JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: verdict
+JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: Verdict

-Deciding between two lumps of iron might sound silly but when you look at all the workout and convenience features each has to offer, you soon realise that not all cast iron kettlebells were created equal.
-The JTX Neoprene Covered Kettlebell might be a safer option for hard floors, but the Again Faster Powder Coated kettlebell offers a smoother finish, more weight options and is just more stable than the JTX kettlebell, for not an awful lot of money.
+Deciding between two lumps of iron might sound silly, but when you look at all the workout and convenience features each has to offer, you soon realise that not all cast iron kettlebells were created equal.
+The JTX Neoprene Covered Kettlebell might be a safer option for hard floors, but the Again Faster Powder Coated kettlebell offers a smoother finish, more weight options and is just more stable than the JTX kettlebell for not an awful lot of money.

-JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: also consider
+JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell: Also consider

 The Bowflex SelectTech 840 is six kettlebells in one and delivers a good workout experience, especially if you perform mainly two handed kettlebell exercises.
 It is rather bulky to work out with, though, and the open-bottom construction of this adjustable kettlebell takes some getting used to.